jawj/mostly-ormless/README.md

 **`JOIN`s**

 We can of course use all of these types to help us in more complicated queries too.
-Take this common-or-garden `INNER JOIN`, for example:
+Take this `INNER JOIN`, for example, where we use Postgres's excellent JSON support to produce a sensibly-structured return value and avoid column name clashes:

 ```typescript
 type bookAuthorSQL = books.SQL | authors.SQL | "author";